veritone/aiwarejs-vanilla-boilerplate/README.md

 ### Removing an event

-If you want to delete the event that you registered, simply call the `off` method on the `aiware` instance.
+If you want to delete an event that you registered, simply call the `off` method on the `aiware` instance.

 ```js
 window.aiware.off('fileUpload');